-Ashley, an IndependentTraveler.com staffer, once faced a packing emergency so calamitous that her only solution was to sway a surly airport worker -- by sobbing.
-Back when the TSA first introduced its 3-1-1 rules for carry-on liquids, Ashley inadvertently tried to bring a large, expensive bottle of shampoo through airport security.
-When the TSA guard threatened to confiscate the shampoo, Ashley returned to her airline's counter to check her bag.
-The line was dreadfully long, and she was going to miss her flight.
-She begged a nearby airport worker to let her skip to the front of the line, explaining that she had already waited in line earlier; he refused.
-Finally, Ashley started to cry and the red-faced airport worker begrudgingly allowed her to bypass the line.
+Back when the TSA first introduced its 3-1-1 rules for carry-on liquids, an IndependentTraveler.com staffer named Ashley inadvertently tried to bring a large, expensive bottle of shampoo through airport security.
+When the TSA officer threatened to confiscate the shampoo, Ashley returned to her airline's counter to check her bag.
+The line was long, and she was in danger of missing her flight.
+She begged a nearby airline staffer to let her skip to the front of the line; he refused.
+Only when Ashley started to cry did the red-faced airline worker begrudgingly allowed her to bypass the line.

 She made her flight with minutes to spare -- but the airline subsequently lost Ashley's checked bag.
 Says Ashley, "If I had known how much trouble the whole thing would be, I would have just forfeited the shampoo."

 When it comes to packing, a small mistake like putting a prohibited item in your carry-on bag can snowball into a messy chain of events.
 Fortunately, travelers faced with similar packing problems don't have to rely on tears to save their vacations.
 Whether you're dealing with a confiscated item in the security line, a surplus of souvenirs, a nasty spill or a broken bag, a bit of packing emergency know-how can mean the difference between a disaster and a worry-free getaway.

 Packing Problem #1: Airport Security Confiscates Your Prized Possession

 If a security officer finds your five-ounce bottle of designer perfume and removes it from your carry-on bag, is it lost forever?
 Not necessarily.